ehnguyen18/Cephalopod/README.md

         3. Comp AI: Run 1 simulation through the board and pick the move with highest pip count
         4. MiniMax AI
         5. MonteCarlo AI
-There is a known bug for Minimax A.I which frequently cause a infinite loop before the game end.